 Provide impressive evidence of your teaching ability by placing a quote praising teaching performance from a school district below the profile summary.

-Hard numbers in a resume are often listed in bulleted accomplishments, if available.
-Sneak in evidential information, like the above summary of skills to make your resume stand out from other applicants.
+Hard numbers, if available, in a resume are often listed in bulleted accomplishments.
+Sneak in evidential information, like the above skills summary, to make your resume stand out from other applicants.

 Need some educational resume writing help making a stellar resume, cover letter, or CV curriculum vitae?
 Take the time to review and order one of our resume packages or individual services.

 Learn more about Candace Alstad-Davies; from that page, you can review testimonials and frequently asked questions.